 So you've moved into your first apartment, it almost seems unreal to be standing in your new kitchen and realising you have a place you can call home for the first time.
 But standing there, soaking in the new sense of freedom, you’ll likely have some other thoughts.
 You know, like: wait, do I even have any dish towels?

-You've found a sofa big enough for all your friends when you host movie nights and decorated your walls to make your place feel like home.
+You've found a sofa big enough for all your friends when you host movie nights and decorate your walls to make your place feel like home.
 Now you’re dreaming up ways to decorate your new home with items that fit your design style and personal tastes.
 Are you forgetting anything?
-There is an overabundance of essentials that you likely don't have yet and may not think of when you make your first trip to IKEA.
+There is an overabundance of home essentials that you likely don't have yet and may not think of when you make your first trip to IKEA.